dkfz-unite/.github/profile/architecture.md

 # Architecture
-The platform is build from multiple components which communicate with each other via REST API.
+The platform is build from multiple components which communicate with each other over REST API.

 ### Environment
 [Docker](https://www.docker.com/) is used to deploy the platform.
 Each component is a separate docker container.
 To locate each other, containers share a common docker network.